Fotoxx is a free open source Linux program for image

 Performance and Limitations

-Most image edit functions respond within a second on a strong PC
+Most image edit functions respond within 1 second for images up to

 (panorama, HDR) may need a minute or more when combining many

-up to 200,000 images.
+collections up to 300K images.

-Click on the small images to see a
+Click on the small images to see a full-size image.

 These examples are not very useful on a

-a thumbnail to view or edit a full-size image.
+thumbnail to view or edit a full-size image.
 Move around within

 gallery pages and navigate to other pages.
 A gallery may be a

 can be zoomed out to any scale with the mouse wheel.